mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 The ultimate guide to EAPI 7
 ============================
 :Author: Michał Górny
-:Date: 2018-04-18
+:Date: 2018-05-02
 :Copyright: http://creativecommons.org/licenses/by/3.0/

 ..
 WARNING::
-   This document is a work-in-progress based on the current state of EAPI that is pre-approved with possible future changes.
-Note that it is incomplete and that its contents may change.
+   This document is a work-in-progress.
+It might be incomplete, and contain major mistakes.
+Its contents are subject to change before the final version.

 .. contents::